-Photo/video evidence requirements
+Photo evidence requirements

-All photos/videos must be geo-tagged and timestamped.
+All photos must be geo-tagged and timestamped.
 Photos must not be blurry.

-Use Timestamp Camera (or alternative app) to take your photos and to record a fiveminute time-lapse video of the insulation install process.
-Make sure to include yourself in the video, including a clear shot of your face before putting on any facial PPE.
+Use Timestamp Camera (or alternative app) to take your photos and to record a five-minute time-lapse video of the insulation install process.
+Make sure to include yourself in the footage.
 If using an alternative app, it needs to show time and geo-tagged location on your photos and video recording submitted.
 For Timestamp Camera, follow the QR code to download for Apple and Android smart phones before you attend sites.